lucianux/english/A1/README.md

 - This is my most expensive jacket.
 - This is Paul’s best friend.

+#### Comparaciones con "as .. as"

+- Se usa para comparaciones de igualdad
+  - Ej.: She is as tall as her brother.

 ### Adverbs of frequency with present simple

 Adverbs of frequency: We use adverbs of frequency with the present simple to talk about how often something happens.